Alex313031/thorium-legacy/other/XP/README.md

 # Thorium XP

-This directory contains build config files for compiling 32 bit Thorium/Chromium for Windows XP and Windows Vista.
+This directory contains build config files for compiling 32 bit Thorium/Chromium for Windows XP and Windows Vista x86.